moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 ### Function components

-(done)DM: add some info
 Functional component is just a simple javascript function; it accepts the data in the form of props and returns the react element.

 ### Class components

-(done)DM: add some info

-Class components make use of ES6 class and extend the Component class in React.
-Sometimes called “smart” or “stateful” components as they tend to implement logic and state.
+Class components make use of ES6 classes and extend the Component class in React.
+* note: React Hooks replaced "class components" as the preferred way to implement React.

 ## logical expression